How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

 The symptoms you experience with this condition can vary.

-Early dumping syndrome tends to make patients experience bloating, weakness, dizziness, cold sweats, vomiting, diarrhea, abdominal cramping, and nausea.
+Early syndrome makes patients experience bloating, weakness, dizziness, cold sweats, vomiting, diarrhea, abdominal cramping, and nausea.

 Late dumping syndrome can deliver annoying symptoms like cold sweats, dizziness, rapid heartbeat, irregular heartbeat, weakness, and low blood sugar (hypoglycemia).